takam5f2/ros2_subscription_examples/README.md

 * `timer_listener_triple_sync`
   - behavior overview
     - driven by timer periodically to execute a callback function in which `/chatter`, `/slower_chatter`, and `/slowest_chatter` messages are obtained from each Subscription Queue
-    - the messages are obtained if one or more messages are in each Subscription Queue of `/chatter`, `/slower_chatter`, and `/slowest_chatter`
+    - the messages are obtained only when one or more messages in each Subscription Queue of `/chatter`, `/slower_chatter`, and `/slowest_chatter` get together
     - waitset is used to verify it
   - option
     - `update_frequency` (float)
       - specify timer frequency
-      - default is 0.2
+      - default is 1.0
     - `use_transient_local` (boolean)
       - enable Transient Local of Subscription
       - default is false
 * `timer_listener_triple_async`
   - behavior overview
     - driven by timer periodically to execute a callback function in which `/chatter`, `/slower_chatter`, and `/slowest_chatter` messages are obtained from each Subscription Queue
-    - the messages are obtained if one or more messages are in any Subscription Queue of `/chatter`, `/slower_chatter`, and `/slowest_chatter`
+    - the messages are obtained if one or more messages are in each Subscription Queue of `/chatter`, `/slower_chatter`, and `/slowest_chatter`
+    - the number of the messages is at most one from each Subscription Queue
     - waitset is used to verify it
   - option
     - `update_frequency` (float)
       - specify timer frequency
-      - default is 0.2
+      - default is 1.0
     - `use_transient_local` (boolean)
       - enable Transient Local of Subscription
       - default is false
 * `timer_listener_triple_separated_waitset`
   - behavior overview
-    - driven by timer periodically to execute a callback function in which `/chatter`, `/slower_chatter`, and `/slowest_chatter` messages are obtained from each Subscription Queue
+    - driven by three timers periodically to execute a callback function in which `/chatter`, `/slower_chatter`, and `/slowest_chatter` messages are obtained from each Subscription Queue
-    - the messages are obtained if one or more messages are in any Subscription Queue of `/chatter`, `/slower_chatter`, and `/slowest_chatter`
+    - the messages are obtained if one or more messages are in each Subscription Queue of `/chatter`, `/slower_chatter`, and `/slowest_chatter`
-    - three waitsets are used to verify it unlike `timer_listener_triple_async`, in which one waitset is used
+    - dedicated three waitsets are used to verify it unlike `timer_listener_triple_async`, in which one waitset is used
   - option
     - `update_frequency` (float)
       - specify timer frequency
-      - default is 0.2
+      - default is 1.0
     - `use_transient_local` (boolean)
       - enable Transient Local of Subscription
       - default is false
 * `timer_listener_triple_sync_intra`
   - behavior overview
     - similar to `timer_listener_triple_sync`
-    - support intra-process communication unlike `timer_listener_triple_sync`, in which only inter-process communication can be used
+    - support intra-process communication unlike `timer_listener_triple_sync` in which only inter-process communication can be used
     - run the following command for this node to run
       - `ros2 launch waitset_examples talker_listener_triple_intra.launch.py use_intra_process_comms:=true`
       - if `use_intra_process_comms` is set to false, communication is performed through DDS
   - option
     - `update_frequency` (float)
       - specify timer frequency
-      - default is 0.2
+      - default is 1.0
     - `use_transient_local` (boolean)
       - enable Transient Local of Subscription
       - default is false